kcmw3e/rirekisho/src/timeframe.typ

   "[month repr:short] [year]",
 )

-// Return content of the provided datetime in the provided foramt.
+// Return content of the provided datetime in the provided format.
 If `format`
 // is `none`, the default format will be retrieved from the state
 // `default-datetime-format`.
 //